Stock Checker

 So let’s jump right into the big question.
 Will upgrading your pedals improve your speed on track when sim racing?
 This is a tricky question and is very similar to asking if a direct drive wheel will improve your speed compared to a budget wheel.

-Quite simply, upgrading your sim racing pedals to load cell or hydraulic pedals will give you more control and consistency under braking.
-And this is a crucial part of sim racing.
+In my experience racing with different pedal sets over the past 10 years, I’ve found that upgrading your sim racing pedals to load cell or hydraulic pedals will give you much more control and consistency under braking, which is a crucial part of sim racing.

 If you can brake at the same spot and with the same amount of pressure each time you approach a corner, you have a baseline to work from and improve upon.

 This can lead to extra consistency throughout a race leading to fewer mistakes under braking.
-And it will also allow you to push your braking technique and reduce your time spent braking to potentially improve your lap time.
+It will also allow you to push your braking technique and reduce your time spent braking to potentially improve your lap time.

 Recently on the sim racing Subreddit, there was a poll about which piece of sim racing equipment would sim racers recommend upgrading first.
 The options were between pedals, wheel, wheelbase, triple screens or adding a VR headset.